Menu

 Log in

 Teachers of Accounting at Two-Year Colleges (TACTYC) was founded in 1974 by a group of innovative educators from the New York area.
-The first TACTYC meeting was held on March 2, 1974 at Nassau Community College in Garden City, New York.
+The first TACTYC meeting took place on March 2, 1974, at Nassau Community College in Garden City, New York.
 Under the direction of organizer and founding president, Professor Florence Cogan of Nassau Community College, a group of 21 attendees representing eight two-year colleges from the New York Metropolitan area met.
-These founding members saw a pressing need for an organization that would be sensitive to the needs of two-year college accounting faculty.
+These founding members saw a pressing need for an organization that was sensitive to the needs of two-year college accounting faculty.

-Since its creation, TACTYC's primary objective has been and continues to be the advancement of accounting education.
-It has always emphasized the development of creative and innovative teaching and curriculum.
-TACTYC was organized to encourage networking on issues of significance to accounting education.
-It has served as a forum for sharing innovative ideas in curriculum, teaching techniques and methodology.
+Since its creation, TACTYC’s primary objective is the advancement of accounting education.
+It emphasizes the development of creative and innovative teaching and curriculum.
+TACTYC is organized to encourage networking on issues of significance to accounting education and serves as a forum for sharing innovative ideas in curriculum, teaching techniques, and methodology.

-• TACTYC officers testified at the American Assembly of College Schools of Business (AACSB) hearings questioning the continued accreditation of AACSB and successfully lobbied the AACSB to soften its stand on lower division accounting education.
-From its original position as an adversary of two-year colleges, AACSB eventually became a supporter through TACTYC's lobbying efforts.
-The AACSB went so far as to embrace the need for two-year programs and the importance of the service that two-year colleges provide to accounting education.
+• TACTYC officers testified at the American Assembly of College Schools of Business (AACSB) hearings questioning the continued accreditation of AACSB and successfully lobbied the AACSB to soften its stand on lower-division accounting education.
+From its original position as an adversary of two-year colleges, AACSB eventually became a supporter through TACTYC’s lobbying efforts.
+The AACSB even embraced the need for two-year programs and the importance of the service that two-year colleges provided to accounting education.

 Powered by Wild Apricot Membership Software